trdroid/AngularJS-Sample-Apps/courses-app/README.md

 ### Target Multiple Browsers

 Include all the browsers that the tests have to be run on in the "browsers" property.

+Example:

+Use the PhantomJS launcher and a Chrome launcher to launch the tests in both the headless browser and the chrome browser simultaneously.

 ```javascript
 // Karma configuration